Tcpdump cheat sheet – Learn how to take a packet capture on Linux?

 In another post, we have explained the Tcpdump command and its various usage.
-Tcpdump cheat sheet is the quick reference for taking captures with different filters.
+The Tcpdump cheat sheet is the quick reference for taking captures with different filters.
 The examples are short and easy to understand.
-Each cheat sheet command have detail example.
+Each cheat sheet command has a detailed example.

 Capture Tcpdump for ICMP: